Whitepaper · June 2026

 The admin session is captured in 189 seconds against the unprotected code.

-The captured genuine admin session is confirmed and replayed.
+The captured genuine admin session is confirmed and replayed for continuous access.

 Pivot to webhooks

-Continuous admin access pivots into the webhook functionality.
+Continuous admin access pivots into the outbound webhook functionality.

-Blind SSRF → AWS IMDS.
-Outbound webhook reaches the cloud metadata service, exposing instance credentials.
+Blind SSRF reaches AWS IMDS.
+The outbound webhook hits the cloud metadata service, exposing instance credentials.

 03 · The comparison